metaplex-foundation/js-examples/getting-started-react-esbuild/README.md

     <details>
      <summary>Why?</summary>
-     Esbuild does not include any server that could be used to preview the esbuild built bundle in browser.
-So we will be using servor for that
+     Esbuild does not include any server that could be used to preview our app in the browser.
+So we will be using servor for that.
    </details>

    ```sh
    npm install -D servor
    ```

-5. **Update your Esbuild build file and package.json**.
+5. **Update your build.js file**.

-   Add the following code to `build.js` file we created.
+   Add the following code to the `build.js` file we created earlier.

    <details>
      <summary>Why?</summary>
      The following code will build and bundle your react app with EsBuild.
-It will also start a dev server when using in development
+It will also start a dev server when used in development.
    </details>

    ```js